-🎨 Color and Lens Correction
+🎨 Color and Lens Correction (Adobe)

 Post-processing the photos is an important step towards creating a solid documentation.
 The two most important steps here are White Balance and Lens Distortion.
 Depending on your gear, you might even do a Colour Profile or adapt the Exposure.
 Every situation is different and with various possibilities for lighting conditions, the correct colouring of your objects gets distorted.
 A White Balance can fix that, as long as you have provided a colour chart or grey card with your photos.
 Also, we want to compensate for lens distortions, as each setup can produce lightly distorted photos.